Government of the District of Columbia

-The District of Columbia has a mayor–council government that operates under Article One of the United States Constitution and the District of Columbia Home Rule Act.
+The District of Columbia, commonly known as Washington, D.C., has a mayor–council government that operates under Article One of the United States Constitution and the District of Columbia Home Rule Act.
 The Home Rule Act devolves certain powers of the United States Congress to the local government, which consists of a mayor and a 13-member council.
 However, Congress retains the right to review and overturn laws created by the council and intervene in local affairs.

 Organization

 Similar to the Federal government of the United States, the District of Columbia has an executive branch, a legislative branch, and a judicial branch.

 Executive

 The Mayor of the District of Columbia is the head of the executive branch.
 The Mayor has the duty to enforce city laws, and the power to either approve or veto bills passed by the council.
 In addition, the Mayor oversees all city services, public property, police and fire protection, most public agencies, and the District of Columbia Public Schools.
 The mayor's office oversees an annual city budget of $8.8 billion.

 The Mayor appoints five Deputy Mayors: the Deputy Mayor for Education, the Deputy Mayor for Health and Human Services, the Deputy Mayor for Planning and Economic Development, the Deputy Mayor for Public Safety and Justice, and the Deputy Mayor for Operations and Infrastructure.
 Each Deputy Mayor's office has oversight over certain relevant government agencies.
 For example, the Deputy Mayor for Health and Human Services oversees D.C. agencies including the Department of Health Care Finance, Department of Human Services, and the Department of Disability Services.